ranggakrisnaa/ads-test-e-commerce-api/README.md

 2. Ensure you have created a database with the appropriate name.

-3. To run table migrations, use the command:
+3. To run table migrations and seeder automate, use the command:

     ```bash
-    npx sequelize-cli db:migrate
+    npm run migrate
     ```

 4. Start the application with the command: